 It’s true – becoming an effective and confident yoga teacher takes practice.
-While opportunities to teach āsana may currently be in short supply as a result of COVID-19, being a yoga teacher is not dependent on having access to public spaces to teach.
+While opportunities to teach āsana may currently be in short supply as a result of COVID-19, being a new yoga teachers is not dependent on having access to public spaces to teach.
 Discovering who you are and sharing that person with not only yoga students, but also the people you encounter throughout your life is at the heart of being a yoga teacher.
 It’s a process that has the potential to transform you and impact those around you in profound, and sometimes unexpected, ways.

-Yoga is more than the āsana, and so are you.
+Yoga is more than the āsana, and so are you

 By no means are the postures insignificant; Iyengar asserted that, for the average person, practicing āsana and prāṇāyāma are the two most effective disciplines for quieting the mind.
 But, in reality, the postures are only a piece of a much bigger process of self-discovery and transformation.
 Teaching āsana is not the only way to share yoga.

 I once supported someone through the death of a loved one.
 To help her manage the mound of tasks that surfaced in the wake of her loss, I would remind her to take breaks, to take deep breaths, and assess situations before acting.
 In essence, we practiced a little yoga every day.
 By helping her to hold the space between stimulus and response, she was able to control her thoughts enough to meet her responsibilities, while also honoring her grief.

 Ask yourself these questions: Beyond the postures, how have I shared yoga with others?
 And, how can I continue to do so?
 Maybe it’s been through writing, conversation, or relationship, but if you’ve offered any of yoga’s gifts to another person, that’s teaching too.